Skip to main content

 • auto.offset.reset Defines the behavior of the source when consuming a partition for which there is no initial offset saved in the checkpoint. earliest consumes from the beginning of the partition, whereas latest (default) consumes from the end.

-• enable.auto.commit The Kafka source manages commit offsets manually using the checkpoint API and disables auto-commit.
+• enable.auto.commit This setting is ignored because the Kafka source manages commit offsets internally using the checkpoint API and forces auto-commits to be disabled.

 • group.id Kafka-based distributed indexing relies on consumer groups.
 Unless overridden in the client parameters, the default group ID assigned to each consumer managed by the source is quickwit-{index_uid}-{source_id}.